About

 Influences

-Jorah Kai has been influenced by many writers but holds a special adoration for the works of William Shakespeare, Edgar Allan Poe, Lewis Carroll, Oscar Wilde, Mary Shelley, Douglas Adams, Neil Gaiman, George R. R. Martin, Patrick Rothfuss, R. A. Salvatore, William Gibson, Neal Stephenson, Margaret Weis, Stephen King, Roger Zelazny, Anne Rice, Victor Hugo, Albert Camus, Pablo Neruda, Ursula K. Le Guin, J. R. R. Tolkien, Maya Angelou, Robert A. Heinlein, Margaret Atwood, Michael Ondaatje, H. P. Lovecraft, Ernest Hemingway, Tom Wolfe, Ta-Nehisi Coates, and Hunter S. Thompson, as well as many fine contemporaries and young authors of his age.
+Jorah Kai has been influenced by many writers but holds a special adoration for the works of William Shakespeare, Edgar Allan Poe, Ernest Hemingway, Tom Wolfe, Hunter S. Thompson, Lewis Carroll, Oscarf Wilde, Mary Shelley, Douglas Adams, Robert J. Sawyer, Stephen Graham Jones, Ta-Nahesi Coates, George R. R. Martin, Liu Cixin, Patrick Rothfuss, R. A. Salvatore, William Gibson, Neal Stephenson, Margaret Weis, Stephen King, Roger Zelazny, Anne Rice, Victor Hugo, Albert Camus, Pablo Neruda, Ursula K. Le Guin, J. R. R. Tolkien, Maya Angelou, Robert A. Heinlein, Margaret Atwood, Michael Ondaatje, H. P. Lovecraft as well as many fine contemporaries and young authors of his age.